 If you have encountered problems regarding compliance with the Ordinance, the Public Records Act or the Ralph M. Brown (Public Meetings) Act, we ask that you submit a Complaint Form.
 Please deliver or fax the form to theAdministrator of the Sunshine Ordinance Task Force, City Hall, Room 244, 1 Dr. Carlton B. Goodlett Place, San Francisco, CA 94102-4683 (Fax # 415 554 7854.)

 We attempt to resolve complaints informally where possible, through the affected departments and the City Attorney's office.
 Matters which cannot be adequately resolved, or matters which involve substantial policy considerations, may be set for hearing at a Task Force meeting.
-The Task Force meets the fourth Tuesday of each month at 4:00 p.m. at City Hall, Room 408.
+The Task Force meets the first Wednesday of each month at 4:00 p.m. at City Hall, Room 408.

 You may fill out a complaint form online or access a form at sfgov.org/site/sunshine, or you may send your own letter filing a formal complaint.
 File the complaint with the Sunshine Ordinance Task Force, 1 Dr. Carlton B. Goodlett Pl., Room 244, San Francisco, CA 94102-4689; or you may send it by fax to (415) 554-7854 or email to firstname.lastname@example.org.

-- After you file a complaint, the Complaint Committee of the Sunshine Ordinance Task Force (SOTF) shall, if jurisdiction is contested and/or a request for a pre-hearing conference is received, review it to determine if the SOTF has jurisdiction and to focus on the relevant issues in the case.
+After you file a complaint, the Complaint Committee; the Sunshine Ordinance Task Force (SOTF) and/or the Administrator of the SOTF shall review the complaint to determine if the SOTF has jurisdiction.

-- If the Complaint Committee finds no jurisdiction over the violations alleged in the complaint, the complainant is notified of the decision and the complainant may request reconsideration before the SOTF at its next scheduled meeting.
+If it is found that the SOTF has no jurisdiction over the violations alleged in the complaint, the complainant is notified of the decision and the complainant may request reconsideration before the SOTF at its next scheduled meeting.
 Should the SOTF find jurisdiction, a full hearing on the merits will be scheduled.